wazo-platform/wazo-doc/source/system/purge_logs.rst

 In the case you want to keep archives of the logs removed by xivo-purge-db, you may install plugins to xivo-purge-db that will be run before the purge.

-XiVO does not provide any archive plugin.
+Wazo does not provide any archive plugin.
 You will need to develop plugins for your own need.
 If you want to share your plugins, please open a `pull request`_.

 .. _pull request: https://github.com/xivo-pbx/xivo-purge-db/pulls